Faith in Christianity: Catholic Church

+Assent to divine revelation on the basis of God's truthfulness is termed "divine faith"; this is distinguished from "human faith," which is the simple assent to the propositions of other human beings.

 Faith as a theological virtue

 According to Thomas Aquinas, faith is "the act of the intellect assenting to a Divine truth owing to the movement of the will, which is itself moved by the grace of God" (St. Thomas, II-II, Q. iv, a.
 2).
 And just as the light of faith is a gift supernaturally bestowed upon the understanding, so also this divine grace moving the will is, as its name implies, an equally supernatural and an absolutely gratuitous gift.

 Faith is not blind

 "We believe", says the Vatican Council (III, iii), "that revelation is true, not indeed because the intrinsic truth of the mysteries is clearly seen by the natural light of reason, but because of the authority of God Who reveals them, for He can neither deceive nor be deceived."
 The Vatican Council says, "in addition to the internal assistance of His Holy Spirit, it has pleased God to give us certain external proofs of His revelation, viz. certain Divine facts, especially miracles and prophecies, for since these latter clearly manifest God's omnipotence and infinite knowledge, they afford most certain proofs of His revelation and are suited to the capacity of all."
 Hence Thomas Aquinas writes: "A man would not believe unless he saw the things he had to believe, either by the evidence of miracles or of something similar" (II-II:1:4, ad 1).

 In the Catholic Church, justification is granted by God from baptism, the sacrament of faith.
-Joseph Cardinal Tobin said: "religion is a lifestyle.
+Cardinal Joseph Tobin said, "religion is a lifestyle.
 It means that what I believe influences the way that I live."